 Short Answer: God revealed the Quran in Arabic using common Arabic rhetoric, which often included referring to oneself in the 3rd person.
 Moreover, God is not male, nor is He female.
 God is above all human gender distinctions.
 The primary reason God refers to Himself as “He” is because Arabic, the language in which it was revealed, does not have any gender-neutral pronouns.
-It’s by no means mean to signify male superiority over females.

 Thanks for your interesting question about pronouns used for a divine entity.
 And thank you for contacting Ask About Islam.

 The third-person pronoun you referred to in your question, as being used by Allah – when addressing Himself – has no indication, whatsoever, of masculinity or femininity in relation to His Divine Entity.

 What renowned scholars say regarding this is that such usage has a lot to do with the rhetoric of Arabic language itself.

 It does not collide with the fact that Allah Almighty is beyond any conceivable picture that may be in mortals’ minds.

 The prophet, (peace be upon him) has made this clear in his hadith that reads:

 Whatever comes to your mind regarding physical characteristics or mortal attributes, Allah is far Exalted above that and that does not express the real concept of the divine entity of Allah (SWT).

 Allah says in the Quran in Surah 30, verse 27: